scpotter/esphome/README.md

 # ESPhome projects

 # Structure
-/               is my /esphome folder containing YAML config for my devices and plus a blank device setup to use the template
+./               is my /esphome folder containing YAML config for my devices

+There are two special devices:
+* Blank is a minimal device that works with the tempalate.
+Copied into new devices.
+* Proto is a dev board on my bench before starting a build

 /common         includes templates used by devices